kennysmed/lp-gmail/README.md

 If you want to run the code in other places, such as a local development server, you can create further Client IDs within the same Google API project.

-The client ID and secret (and the Redis Cloud URL) can be provided as environment variables, which is the way to do it when running on Heroku, for example:
+The client ID and secret (and the Redis Cloud URL) can be provided as environment variables, which is, for example, the way to do it when running on Heroku.

     GOOGLE_CLIENT_ID=12345678901.apps.googleusercontent.com
     GOOGLE_CLIENT_SECRET=ABc-1234567890abcdefghij